DenverSherman/Surfs_up/README.md

 Tracking weather data for prospective surf shop.

 ## Overview
 We analyze weather data collected over 7 years (1/2010 - 8/2017) to describe the climate at a prospective Surf n' Shakes shop location.
 Temperature data is reviewed and summary statistics are provided.
-This is later compared to precipitation to understand the combined effect of both out key data points.
+This is later compared to precipitation to understand the combined effect of both our key data points.

 ## Results
 ![Combined Temperatures](https://github.com/DenverSherman/Surfs_up/blob/master/Analysis/Combined%20Temps.png)